An alternative way to play YouTube videos without using Flash

-This tutorial was mostly relevant before YouTube began supporting HTML5, which is capable of showing the videos without using Flash.
-Currently YouTube are running a trial for HTML5, but it is working really well in most updated browsers.
-The tutorial is still useful however if you need to download videos from YouTube, or some other video service, in an easily manner and watch them on your favorite video player.
+This tutorial was written when it was only possible to view videos on YouTube via Flash, however the tutorial is still useful if you need to download videos from YouTube, or some other video service, in an easily manner and watch them on your favorite video player.

-There exists several YouTube downloaders, but one really good Open Source program which is also in active development is youtube-dl.
+There exists several YouTube downloaders, but one really good open source program which is also in active development is youtube-dl.
 The source code is located at GitHub.

 After you have installed it you need to update it to contain the latest Youtube signatures: